mivano/github-actions-catalog/readme.md

 Want to run your own internal marketplace of GitHub actions?
 And use [Tailwind CSS](https://tailwindcss.com/) to style them?
 Looking for a way to collect all the actions you nicely forked to your own organization?
 Then this is the place for you!

+For a demo, see the [GitHub pages](https://mivano.github.io/github-actions-catalog/) site created from this repo.

 ## 👟 Install

 Fork this repo to your own organization.